 You may have purchased some amount of uninsured motorist (UM) coverage.
 Hit-and-run accidents are treated as if it was an accident with an uninsured motorist.
 Your own auto insurance can be accessed when filing a claim.
 The Insurance Information Institute reports that as of the most recent year, 16.6% of the drivers in California are uninsured, and this type of insurance becomes extremely important after a hit-and-run injury accident.

-If you have been a victim of a hit-and-run driver, even a minor accident can lead to expensive repairs.
+If you have been a victim of a hit-and-run driver in Orange County, even a minor accident can lead to expensive repairs.
 If you or one of your passengers were injured, the situation is typically more complex to resolve.
 The first step is to report the accident to law enforcement within 24 hours, to the DMV within ten days, and to your own auto insurance company.

 The negotiations regarding your insurance settlement should be in the hands of a qualified attorney.
 It is a sad fact that insurance companies, as for-profit organizations, focus on paying out as little as possible.
 It is essential that you are protected from falling prey to various tactics that may be employed to convince you to take less than you deserve in an insurance settlement.